Skip to main content

 News Story

 Mention Schubert and an enormous number of masterpieces come to mind: the Lieder, of course, the late symphonies, acres of chamber music ... but choral works?
 Rather less so.
-To shed some light on an undeservedly overlooked part of Schubert's oeuvre, we spoke to SCO Chorus Director Gregory Batsleer, who makes a welcome return to conducting both the Orchestra and Chorus in his Mass in A-flat.
+To shed some light on an undeservedly overlooked part of Schubert's oeuvre, SCO Chorus Director Gregory Batsleer (who made a welcome return to conducting both the Orchestra and Chorus in his Mass in A-flat in November 2023) kindly agreed to an interview.

 The last time you conducted the SCO and SCO Chorus, the main item in the programme was Haydn’s Harmonie-Messe.
 What made you pick Schubert for this concert?